joaomo/Certify-Architecture-Kata/ADRs/004_adr_test_result_analysis_and_reporting.md

 This hybrid approach balances comprehensive analysis with cost efficiency while controlling hardware and maintenance demands.

+### 3.2.
+Detailed Description of Components

-### Leak Detection: Embedding-Based Similarity Search Workflow
+#### 3.2.1 Leak Detection: Embedding-Based Similarity Search Workflow

 To detect leaked content, the system will use an embedding-based similarity search to compare test question embeddings with crawled web content.
 To gather the web content it is important to feed search engines on the web with queries containing interlectual property of the company.
 Therefore searching for potential leaks using the full questions or stored answers from the database is not an option.